kevin-kaixu/grass_pytorch/README.md

 # GRASS in Pytorch
 This is a Pytorch implementation of the paper "[GRASS: Generative Recursive Autoencoders for Shape Structures](http://kevinkaixu.net/projects/grass.html)".
 The paper is about learning a generative model for 3D shape structures by structural encoding and decoding with Recursive Neural Networks.
-This code was originally written by [Chenyang Zhu](http://www.sfu.ca/~cza68/) from Simon Fraser University and is being improved and maintained here in this repository.
+This code was originally written by [Chenyang Zhu](http://www.sfu.ca/~cza68/) and is being improved and maintained here in this repository.

 Note that the current version implements only the Varational Auto-Encoder (VAE) part of the generative model.
 The implementation of the Generarive Adverserial Nets (GAN) part is still on-going and will be added once done.
 But this VAE-based model can already generate novel 3D shape structures from sampled random noises.
 With the GAN part, the model is expected to generate more diverse structures.